 The property must be retained as an LMI rental property after project completion for rehabilitated or reconstructed single family rental units and multifamily rental units for a minimum period of 5 years .

-The rental property owner must maintain flood insurance (if applicable. per Section 1.15)..
+The rental property owner must maintain flood insurance (if applicable).
+The Flood Disaster Protection Act of 1973 requires people who live in a floodplain to carry flood insurance in perpetuity on that property.
+A grant agreement, deed restriction, covenant, or similar enforcement vehicle will be required to be placed on the property requiring that flood insurance be maintained on that property in perpetuity.

 Failure to maintain flood insurance, when required, will result in the rental property owner and the property being ineligible for future federal disaster relief.